MiinoSil/NGO-UCI-BOOT-WEEK-ONE-HW-GIT/README.md

 CODE in css reorganized to match mock up sections
-CODE in css class selectors combined for repeated properties, HTML updated to match new class selector
+CODE in css class selectors combined for repeated properties, HTML updated to match new class selector Edited HTML to be tidier
+Comments added to HTML and CSS to help identify sections of web app